sysdevguru/top-coin/Readme.md

 ### Http Response
 I can add more details in the http response regarding the error case.
 ### Daemonize
-I would likt to make the Pricing service [price-srv] and Ranking service [rank-srv] as a daemon.
+I would likt to daemonize the Pricing service [price-srv] and Ranking service [rank-srv].